ibm-cloud-docs/monitoring/windows.md

 3. Configure the Sysdig agent to reduce the number of metrics that are collected by the Windows wmi_exporter.

-    You can configure the `metrics_filter` section to remove mnetrics.
+    You can configure the `metrics_filter` section to remove metrics.
 For example, you can remove collector metrics.
 You can also remove specific metrics that you do not wish to collect.

     For example, to remove go metrics and the logical disk request metrics, you can set the section in the following way: